hphelion/documentation/CarrierGrade/DeploymentScenarios/carrier-grade-deployment-setting-admin.md

 You can import guest images for use with the HP Helion OpenStack Carrier Grade server.

 This example assumes that a guest disk image named `example-guest.img` is available on the file system of the active controller.
-The guest image is available as part of the HP Helion OpenStack Carrier Grade server product.
+The guest image is available as part of HP Helion OpenStack Carrier Grade.

 The image must be uploaded to the Image Operations (Glance) service, the OpenStack image deployment service, so that it can be used to launch new virtual machines.